artefactory/streamlit_prophet/README.md

 <p>Main version supported : <strong>3.7</strong> <br>
 Other supported versions : [TBD] </p>

-Please make sure you have one of these versions installed to be able to access the app locally.
+Please make sure you have one of these versions installed to be able to run the app locally.

 ## ⚙️ Installation